Research Projects

 Our specific goals are threefold: 1) to establish a mutual exchange of knowledge and data between all project partners and key actors in East African cities; 2) develop innovative curricula for an air quality management certificate program which will train current policymakers, administrators and other key actors as well as more specialized learning materials for the next generation of East African scientists; and 3) build on and help coordinate efforts to co-produce key building blocks for Air Quality Management Plans (AQMPs) in each city and co-implement an AQMP for at least one East Afr

-Machine Learning to evaluate the information content of satellite data for fine particle estimates in India
+Machine Learning and satellite data for fine particle estimates

-Motivation: Given the sparse ground-level measurements of fine particle (PM2.5) mass and composition over India, we explore the potential to glean insights into air pollution sources by combining satellite retrievals of tropospheric trace gases and aerosols.
+Given the sparse ground-level measurements of fine particle (PM2.5) mass and composition over global south locations and other data sparse regions of the world, we explore the potential to glean insights into air pollution sources by combining satellite retrievals of tropospheric trace gases and aerosols.

 Saharan air layer and dust transport to Puerto Rico